NilPointer-Software/bdfd-wiki/src/bdscript/removeContains.md

 # $removeContains
 Removes messages that contains provided words.
-It will remove `amount` last messages (replace 'amount' with number) (max 100 messages)
+Removes up to the given `amount` of latest messages (max 100)

 ## Usage
 ```